Bill Good Marketing

 Bad-invitation-Mistake-made-by-Financial-Advisor

-Seminar Marketing #3: A Bad invitation
+Seminar Marketing Mistake #3: A Bad Invitation

 If you want a bad invitation, here’s how to create one.